OK, if you’re going to talk about the military and technology, you cannot not talk about War. And it’s been asked, “What is it Good for” –

 War and Technology

 Wars have been wages from the beginning of time.
 And technological advancements have come along with them.
-These can be in the form of new weapons (slings instead of swords), metallurgy (the bronze age to the iron age), techniques (volley firing lines of muskets vs. hiding and firing with rifles), transportation, and now technology.
+These can be in the form of new weapons (slings instead of swords), metallurgy (the bronze age to the iron age), techniques (volley firing lines of muskets vs. hiding and firing with rifles), supply lines and transportation (often referred to as logistics), and now technology.

 In the End What Does a Military Want to Do